 Because everything is so close, it makes it easy to hop from one park to another.
 In fact, the entrances for the parks are right across from each other!
 You also go through security outside of the park entrance area so you are able to go back and forth between the parks and Downtown Disney without going through the security lines again.

 Characters are everywhere and easy to meet

 Meeting characters at Walt Disney World can be time consuming and require a lot of planning.
 At Disneyland, they truly just wander the parks and stop to visit with people.
 Sure, there are spots you can find certain characters, but we never waited longer than 10 minutes to meet anyone (even for Anna, Elsa, and Olaf!).
-The only exception to this rule is the Princesses, which meet at Royal Hall.
-The wait here can be up to an hour to meet three different princesses (unlike Disney World, where you only get to meet two at a time).
+In the Avengers Campus area of Disney’s California Adventure you will see many fan favorites walking around.

 The unique attractions are some of my favorites